paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-signatures.md

 So, to break hedged signatures, an attacker would need to break _both_ randomness generator and inject a fault into generation process.

+Hedged signatures would be different every time.
-Testing and auditability are solveable.
+This is not a big deal: testing and auditability are solveable.
 While testing fully random signatures was complicated in the past, hedged signatures are simpler: to verify something against a pre-generated set of vectors, you have to explicitly specify randomness, instead of fetching it from CSPRNG.